JulianMerder/ICBM-OCEAN--Supplementary-Code-Modules/README.md

 *create_homologous_series_network.R:*

 This function creates homologous series networks from molecular formulae.
 For this it uses the formulae instead of Kendrick mass defect calculations.
 Different links (e.g. CH2, O) can be selected.
-The network can be interactively visualized.
+The network can be visualized interactively.